Toggle menu

 Your recycling efforts are helping to fight climate change by preserving valuable resources and reducing CO2 emissions.

-Our waste and recycling partner Veolia is committed to working with West Berkshire Council to help everyone recycle as much as possible by providing the right recycling services for everyone as well as advice on how to minimise the waste you produce.
+Our waste and recycling partner, Veolia, works with us to help everyone recycle as much as possible.
+They provide the right recycling services for everyone and advice on how to minimise your waste.

-Veolia uses UK outlets for the materials they collect from you where they are available, for example, their own milk bottle reprocessing plant in East London, which turns HDPE recycled bottles into food grade plastic pellets to be used by the dairy industry to make new bottles.
-However, where overseas processing is required Veolia only exports highly recyclable and valued material that has been segregated by grade, such as sorted aluminium cans.
+Veolia uses UK outlets for the materials they collect where they are available.
+For example, they use their own milk bottle reprocessing plant in East London, which turns HDPE recycled bottles into food grade plastic pellets.
+The pellets are then used by the dairy industry to make new bottles.
+Where overseas processing is required, Veolia only exports highly recyclable and valued material that has been separated by grade, such as sorted aluminium cans.

 Veolia employ, enforce and police a stringent duty of care audit to ensure that material goes to genuine outlets that recycle it into new products.
 The company's practices meet and exceed the legal requirements for recycling.
 Veolia's dedicated team audits, visits and rigorously monitors all outlets for recycling commodities to ensure the highest standards are met.
 They also work closely with the Environment Agency to reduce waste crime, ensuring that every step of the recycling chain is accountable and efficient.
 This means that when you recycle, it will go to the right place.